 Ah, champagne: drink of fabulous socialites and extravagant occasions.
 We searched Australia high and low for our most sparkling wine bars: places that celebrate unbridled dedication to its service, history, presentation … and flavour.
-Here, 8 of the best.
+Here are 10 of the best champagne bars in Australia.
 By Edward Washington

 1. The Champagne & Oyster Bar, The Atlantic, Melbourne